SLOW BURN LOVE LETTERS

 The Curses We Carry: Naming the Silence

-We talk a lot about "generational curses," but to break a cycle, we have to be brave enough to name it.
-In our community, these curses usually grow in the dark when we feel pressured to act "perfect" for everyone else.
+We talk a lot about "generational curses," but to break cycles, we have to be brave enough to name them.
+In our community, these curses usually grow in the dark when we feel pressured to act "perfect" for everyone else instead of transparent.

-• Hidden Identities: For a long time, many Black men and women felt they had to hide their true sexual identities from their families just to fit in.
-This creates a home built on secrets where no one really knows the real you.
+Hidden Identities: For a long time, many Black men and women felt pressured to hide their true identities from their families just to fit in.
+In a community whose social structure has long been anchored in the church, this pressure created homes built on secrets, where the people closest to you never really knew who you were.

-Not believing in counseling or mental health support only makes these issues grow.
-When we refuse to talk to a professional, we just keep repeating the same mistakes.
+Not believing in counseling or mental health support has made these issues worse.
+When we refuse to talk to a professional, we keep repeating the same mistakes.
 Radical honesty means admitting that asking for help is a boss move, not a failure.

 Your Emotional Legacy

-Most people think a "legacy" is just money or a house.
-But there is another kind: the emotional legacy.
-This is the "vibe" and the values you pass down every time you love so
+Most people think a "legacy" is just money, a house or good family name.
+But there is another kind of legacy - emotional.
+This is the "vibe" and the values we pass down every time we love someone.

-This legacy decides if kids grow up feeling like they are "enough" or if they feel like they have to change who they are to fit in.
+This legacy decides if kids grow up feeling like they are "enough" or if they feel like they have to change who they are to fit in order to make their voices heard.
 This is huge in a world where Black people often feel like they have to "dim their light" to be accepted in certain spaces.

 In a healthy emotional legacy, we show the next generation that a fight doesn't have to be a war; it can just be a conversation.
 Breaking a curse isn't always a huge movie moment.
 It is made of small, honest, daily choices: